vmware-tanzu-learning/cnd-config-practices-eduk8s/workshop-instructions/content/exercises/03-configuration-drift.md

     session: 2
     ```

 # Wrap

 In this exercise, you did observe an example scenario
 of *Configuration Drift*,
 in which application instances are becoming different
 as time goes on.
 This problem could be even more exacerbated through
-undeciplined usage of auto-scaling.
+usage of auto-scaling that is not coordinated with your
+configuration updates.

-One way to avoid *Configuration Drift* is to restart all
+One way to avoid *Configuration Drift* is to restart an *Application Deployment*,
-application instances on a periodic basis through
-automation.
+where all instances are disposed and re-started as part of applying a new configuration.

+This may cause another problem in that your application deployment may
+experience a brief downtime.

+We will explore a solution to that problem in a subsequent track.

 # Resources